railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. tip::   **Attention**  *Package versions*

 	Maintaining packages is a process of development, testing and publication that takes time.
 The releases in Open ERP (or Tiny ERP) packages are therefore not always the latest available.
 Check the version number from the information on the website before installing a package.
-If only the third figure differs (for example 4.2.3 instead of 4.2.4) then you may choose to install it because the differences may be minor – fault fixes rather than functionality changes between the package and the latest version.
+If only the third figure differs (for example 5.0.1 instead of 5.0.2) then you may decide to install it because the differences may be minor – fault fixes rather than functionality changes between the package and the latest version.

 Manual installation of the Open ERP server
 ###########################################